Gelfand-Tsetlin modules: canonicity and calculations: Gelfand-Tsetlin modules

 \subsection{Essential support and nilHecke algebras}

-One topic which received a great deal of focus in \cite{FGRZVerma} is that of {\bf essential support} (\cite[Def.
+One topic which received a great deal of focus in \cite{FGRZVerma} is the {\bf essential support} of a module (\cite[Def.
 5.1]{FGRZVerma}), the set of maximal ideals $\gamma$ where $\dim \Wei_{\gamma}(M)$ achieves the Futorny-Ovsienko upper bound.
 For a general OGZ algebra, this bound is $\dim \Wei_{\gamma}(M)\leq \prod_{i=1}^{n-1}v_i!$ for any module $M$ cyclically generated by a single vector killed by a maximal ideal in $\Gamma$; of course, this includes all simple modules.
 In the case of $\gl_n$, this bound is $(n-1)!\cdots 2!\cdot 1!$.

 By \cite[Cor.
-3.4]{WebGT}, the sum of the dimensions $\Wei_{\gamma}(M)$ where $M$ ranges over all simple integral GT modules is in fact less than $\prod_{i=1}^{n-1}v_i!$, so if this bound is achieved by a single module $M$, then $M$ is the only simple GT module where this weight appears.
+2.19]{WebGT}, the sum of the dimensions $\Wei_{\gamma}(M)$ where $M$ ranges over all simple integral GT modules is bounded above by $\prod_{i=1}^{n-1}v_i!$, so if this bound is achieved by a single module $M$, then $M$ is the only simple GT module where this weight appears.
 In fact, we can distinguish the modules where this occurs.
 We call a word $\Bi$ {\bf essential} if all appearances of $i+1$ come either before or after all appearances of $i$.
 For example, $333221$ is essential, whereas $332321$ or $333212$ are not.
 In terms of the associated order on $\Omega$, this is the property that there is no triple $\{(i,k),(i\pm 1,m),(i,\ell)\}\subset \Omega$ with $(i,k)\prec (i\pm 1,m) \prec (i,\ell)$